dapr/cli/README.md

 ### Prerequisites

-On default, during initialization the Dapr CLI will use Docker containers to help you get started easily with Dapr and therfore requires Docker to be installed.
-If you prefer to run Dapr without this environemnt and no dependancy on Docker, after installation of the CLI make sure follow the instructions to initialize Dapr for [slim init](#slim-init).
+On default, during initialization the Dapr CLI will install the Dapr binaries as well as setup a developer environment to help you get started easily with Dapr.
+This environment uses Docker containers, therefore Docker needs to be installed.
+If you prefer to run Dapr without this environment and no dependency on Docker, after installation of the CLI make sure follow the instructions to initialize Dapr using [slim init](#slim-init).

 Note, if you are a new user, it is strongly recommended to intall Docker and use the regular init command.